Patterned ground: Polygons

 Polygons can form either in permafrost areas (as ice wedges) or in areas that are affected by seasonal frost.
 The rocks that make up these raised stone rings typically decrease in size with depth.

-In the northern reaches of the Canadian Boreal forests, when bogs reach a eutrophic climax and create a sedge mat, tamarack larch and black spruce are often the early colonists within such a polygonal climax sedge mat.

 Circles

 Partially melted and collapsed lithalsas (heaved mounds found in permafrost) have left circle-like structures on the Svalbard Archipelago.

 Circles range in size from a few centimeters to several meters in diameter.
 Circles can consist of both sorted and unsorted material, and generally occur with fine sediments in the center surrounded by a circle of larger stones.
 Unsorted circles are similar, but rather than being surrounded by a circle of larger stones, they are bounded by a circular margin of vegetation.

 Steps

 Steps can be developed from circles and polygons.
 This form of patterned ground is generally a terrace-like feature that has a border of either larger stones or vegetation on the downslope side, and can consist of either sorted or unsorted material.